Nissan: Austin Motor Company relations (1937–1960s)

-100 Day Strike of 1953

-During the Korean War, Nissan was a major vehicle producer for the U.S. Army.
+During the Korean War, Nissan was a major vehicle producer for the US Army.
 After the Korean War ended, significant levels of anti-communist sentiment existed in Japan.
 The union that organized Nissan's workforce was strong and militant.
 Nissan was in financial difficulties, and when wage negotiations came, the company took a hard line.
 Workers were locked out, and several hundred were fired.
-The Japanese government and the U.S. occupation forces arrested several union leaders.
+The Japanese government and the US occupation forces arrested several union leaders.
 The union ran out of strike funds and was defeated.
 A new labor union was formed, with Shioji Ichiro one of its leaders.
-Ichiro had studied at Harvard University on a U.S. government scholarship.
+Ichiro had studied at Harvard University on a US government scholarship.
 He advanced an idea to trade wage cuts against saving 2,000 jobs.
 Ichiro's idea was made part of a new union contract that prioritized productivity.
 Between 1955 and 1973, Nissan "expanded rapidly on the basis of technical advances supported – and often suggested – by the union."
 Ichiro became president of the Confederation of Japan Automobile Workers' Unions and "the most influential figure in the right wing of the Japanese labor movement."